mzac/gitlab-icinga2-ci-cd/README.md

 systemctl reload icinga2
 ```

 * Note: You may choose a different directory that I have specified, please make sure to set it to the directory where you want to store your Icinga2 config files.
-Depending on your installation, if you're not running as 'root', you may need to add a 'sudo' command before the 'systemctl reload icinga2'
+Also, depending on your installation, if you're not running as 'root', you may need to add a 'sudo' command before the 'systemctl reload icinga2'

 # Cloning the project